Clastify logo

 Scientific conventions: SI prefixes

 A scientific convention is an agreed rule or system that lets scientists communicate measurements consistently.
-The International System of Units is agreed internationally, so a measurement written in one country can be understood in another without converting it into a local system.
+The International System of Units is agreed internationally, so a measurement written in one country can be understood in another without translation into a local system.

 Building large molecules from small subunits

-A macromolecule is a very large molecule made from many atoms, usually by linking smaller subunits together.
+A macromolecule is a very large molecule made from many atoms, usually by joining smaller subunits together.
 A monomer is a small molecular subunit that can be covalently linked to other similar subunits.
-When many monomers join in a chain or network, the large molecule formed is a polymer.
+A polymer is a large molecule made of many monomers joined in a chain or network.

 Keep three biological examples in mind: polysaccharides are polymers of monosaccharides; polypeptides are polymers of amino acids; nucleic acids are polymers of nucleotides.

-A condensation reaction is a chemical reaction in which two molecules are covalently joined and a small molecule is released.
-For the biological polymer-building reactions in this topic, that small molecule is water.
+A condensation reaction is a chemical reaction where two molecules join covalently and release a small molecule.
+In the biological polymer-building reactions in this topic, that small molecule is water.
 One molecule provides an –OH group and the other provides an –H; these combine to form water, while a new covalent bond joins the larger pieces.

 Image

 In carbohydrates, monosaccharides join by glycosidic bonds, which are covalent C–O–C links formed by condensation.
-A disaccharide has two monosaccharides; a polysaccharide has many.
-Glucose monomers can join to make starch, glycogen or cellulose, but the exact form of glucose and the bonding pattern decide the final function.
+A disaccharide contains two monosaccharides; a polysaccharide contains many.
+Glucose monomers can form starch, glycogen or cellulose, but the exact form of glucose and the bonding pattern determine the final function.

 Breaking polymers by adding water

 Hydrolysis is a chemical reaction where water breaks a covalent bond.
-It works in the opposite way to condensation: condensation removes water to make a bond, while hydrolysis splits water to break one.
+It works as the reverse of condensation: water is not removed to build a bond; it is split to break one.

-During hydrolysis, a water molecule separates into –H and –OH groups.
-These groups attach to the two products made when the polymer bond breaks.
+During hydrolysis, a water molecule splits into –H and –OH groups.
+These groups attach to the two products formed when the polymer bond breaks.
 The name fits neatly: hydrolysis literally involves splitting with water.

 Image

 Digestion uses hydrolysis to turn polymers into monomers: polysaccharides into monosaccharides, polypeptides into amino acids, and nucleic acids into nucleotides.
-This may happen inside cells, in digestive systems, or outside decomposer organisms after enzymes are released into the surroundings.
-In each case, the aim is the same: produce small soluble molecules that can be absorbed, transported, reused or oxidized for energy.
+This can happen inside cells, in digestive systems, or outside decomposer organisms after enzymes are released into the surroundings.
+Each time, the aim is the same: to make small soluble molecules that can be absorbed, transported, reused or oxidized for energy.

 Recognising monosaccharides

-A monosaccharide is a carbohydrate monomer made from one sugar unit.
-In molecular diagrams, many biologically important monosaccharides appear as rings, not straight chains.
+A monosaccharide is a carbohydrate monomer made of a single sugar unit.
+In molecular diagrams, many biologically important monosaccharides appear as rings rather than straight chains.

 A pentose is a monosaccharide with five carbon atoms.
 A hexose is a monosaccharide with six carbon atoms.
-When you look at ring diagrams, count the carbon atoms carefully.
+When you read a ring diagram, count the carbon atoms carefully.
 One atom in the ring may be oxygen, so don’t treat every corner as carbon.

 Image

 Glucose is a hexose and one of the central molecules in energy metabolism.
-Its structure fits its role well.
-It is small and soluble enough to move through aqueous fluids such as blood plasma, yet chemically stable enough to stay intact until it is needed.
+Its form suits its function well.
+It is small and soluble enough to move through aqueous fluids such as blood plasma, but chemically stable enough not to fall apart before it is needed.
 Cells can also oxidize it during cell respiration, releasing energy in a controlled way.

 Oxidation is a chemical process in which a substance loses electrons, often with loss of hydrogen or gain of oxygen in biological molecules.
-Oxidizing glucose is one of the main ways cells release usable energy.
-So, for the linking question in this topic, oxidation is not simply “burning”; in cells, enzymes control the transfer of electrons from energy-rich molecules such as glucose.
+Glucose oxidation is one of the main ways cells release usable energy.
+So oxidation here is not just “burning”; in cells, enzymes control the transfer of electrons from energy-rich molecules such as glucose.

-Glucose has a drawback as a storage molecule.
-Because it is small and soluble, large amounts would strongly affect the osmotic concentration of a cell.
-Organisms therefore usually convert excess glucose into larger, less soluble storage polysaccharides such as starch or glycogen.
+Glucose has one drawback as a storage molecule.
+Because it is small and soluble, large amounts would strongly affect a cell’s osmotic concentration.
+For that reason, organisms usually convert excess glucose into larger, less soluble storage polysaccharides such as starch or glycogen.

 Starch and glycogen store glucose compactly

 A polysaccharide is a carbohydrate polymer made of many monosaccharide monomers joined by glycosidic bonds.
 Starch is the main glucose storage polysaccharide in plants.
-In animals, the main glucose storage polysaccharide is glycogen.
+Glycogen is the main glucose storage polysaccharide in animals.

 Image

-Because starch and glycogen are large molecules, they are relatively insoluble compared with glucose.
-For storage, that matters.
-A cell can keep many glucose units without loading its cytoplasm with thousands of small solute particles, which would draw in water by osmosis.
+Starch and glycogen are large molecules, so they are relatively insoluble compared with glucose.
+That helps storage.
+A cell can keep many glucose units without filling the cytoplasm with thousands of small solute particles, which would draw in water by osmosis.

 Cells add glucose monomers to storage polysaccharides by condensation and remove them by hydrolysis.
-Branching creates many chain ends, giving enzymes many sites where glucose can be added or removed.
-That makes glycogen especially useful in animals, where glucose demand can change quickly.
+Branching creates many chain ends, giving enzymes plenty of sites where glucose can be added or removed.
+This makes glycogen especially useful in animals, where glucose demand can change quickly.

 Carbohydrate and lipid stores both contain carbon compounds synthesized by living organisms.
-When these compounds accumulate faster than they are broken down or respired, their carbon can stay stored in biomass or in longer-term deposits.
-This links to carbon sinks: biological synthesis can hold carbon in organic compounds temporarily, or under some conditions for very long periods, rather than returning it immediately to carbon dioxide.
+When these compounds build up faster than they are broken down or respired, their carbon can stay stored in biomass or in longer-term deposits.
+This is the link to carbon sinks: biological synthesis can hold carbon in organic compounds temporarily or, under some conditions, for very long periods, instead of returning it immediately to carbon dioxide.

 Beta-glucose gives straight chains